Kheiden/HTTP-status-code/README.md

-# Crawler
+# HTTP Status Code
-A simple crawler to check the HTTP status code of websites in the Internet.
+A simple IP address randomizer to check the HTTP status code of random IPv4 addresses on the Internet.

 ## Installing
 conda env create -f environment.yaml